limh0228/GithubTutorial/README.md

         ```
 ## Contributing a change
 In this step, you will be making a change to your clone of this repository.
 Think of an improvement you could make to this project.
 Which steps did you find confusing?
 Did you ever feel like I had assumed too much about your knowledge of your system?
 Here are some examples:
-- Fix a typo in this README to correct
+- Fix a typo in this README
 - Add additional information to a step that confused you, or was not clear or specific enough
 - Insert a helpful link
 - Correct a mistake in my markdown styling